Business and History (CAP) in Chile: Santiago and Concepcion

 This courses aims to utilize the city as the classroom where students can make sense of their experience through interactive discussion, group activities, and independent journaling.
 Through reflection, students internalize their study abroad experience and may undergo changes impacting attitudes and actions in their home country and at UD.
 Graded mini-course required of all student participants.

-Dr. Tracey Jaffe, Lecturer, Department of History
+Dr. Tracey Jaffe, Department of History (Site Coordinator)

 "I really enjoyed studying in Chile because it is a lot different than a stereotypical study abroad experience and that is what makes it special.
 You do not hear about many people going to Chile or even South America in general.
 It was both nerve wrecking and amazing not knowing what to expect and I wouldn't have done the trip any differently.
 It was perfect." - Summer 2017 Faculty-Led Program in Chile (HSS) Participant